JedDizon/fv4201_chieftain_project1/README.md

 2. A small clip of a Chieftain crew training and firing from the BBC website.
 3. Include a small gallery of photos that are relevant.
 4. A small map in the contact form to show where we are based.
+5. Interactable table of contents where user can jump down to specified sections (dropdown for menu headers)

 ---